DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: Introduction

 \section{Introduction}

 Object detection has been explored for many years as a foundation in computer vision.
 With the great development of deep learning, object detection has achieved remarkable progress.
-Plenty of excellent detectors \cite{girshick2014rich,girshick2015fast,ren2015faster,redmon2016you,liu2016ssd} are proposed to improve the performance and show extraordinary results on public benchmarks such as $MS-COCO$ \cite{lin2014microsoft}.
+Plenty of excellent detectors \cite{girshick2014rich,girshick2015fast,ren2015faster,liu2016ssd,redmon2016you,cai2018cascade} are proposed to improve the performance and show extraordinary results on public benchmarks such as MS-COCO \cite{lin2014microsoft}.

 However, there are still some problems limiting the performance of detectors.
 Scale variation is one of the most challenging problems.
 Feature pyramid Network (FPN) \cite{lin2017feature} is an effective method to alleviate this problem by merging features at adjacent levels to construct a top-down pyramid (seen as Fig \ref{intro} (a)).
 More recently, some studies \cite{liu2018path,sun2019deep,pang2019libra} have been proposed to improve the connection design in FPN.
 Nevertheless, the manual designed architectures have fixed connections, ignoring the diversity brought by different samples.
 And the interaction across multi-level features is not adequate, because the specific connections cannot be the optimal case in various situations.
 Fully-Connected Feature Pyramid Network (FC-FPN), depicted in Fig \ref{intro} (b), can be seen as the universal set that includes all connection methods between the bottom-up and top-down pyramid.
-It use full connection to enhance the feature representation without manual design.
-But meanwhile, redundancy and noise are brought in, which is unnecessary to utilize all levels everytime.
-Furthermore, both FPN with its improvements and FC-FPN are fixed, which is not friendly to each sample.
+It uses full connection to enhance the feature representation without manual design.
+But meanwhile, redundancy and noise are brought in, which indicates that it is unnecessary to activate all connections.
+Furthermore, both series of FPN and FC-FPN are fixed, which are not friendly to different samples.